xzhou29/xzhou29.github.io/_pages/about.md

   - /about.html
 ---

 I'm currently a PhD Student in ReDAS (Reasoning and Data Analytics for Security) lab @ University of Houston.
 My Ph.D. advisor is [Rakesh M. Verma](http://www2.cs.uh.edu/~rmverma/).
 I'm interested in Software Security, Cybersecurity, Phishing Detection, and Machine Learning.
-I received  my bachelor's and master's degree in Computer Science from University of Houston in 2017 and 2019, respectively.
+I received  my bachelor and master degree in Computer Science from University of Houston in 2017 and 2019, respectively.